Long-serving Rotorua priest Father Timmerman dies, aged 100

 He was 91 when he retired.

-John Paul College principal Patrict Walsh said Father Timmerman was a priest with
+John Paul College principal Patrick Walsh said Father Timmerman was a priest with

-a deep faith and a generous heart.
+deep faith and a generous heart.

 He had a great love of young people and Māori culture, going as far as to learn te reo Māori.